nicolas-tallet/lnet-selftest/README.md

-# LNET Selftest Advanced Launcher
+# LNet Selftest Advanced Launcher

 ## Purpose

-This script is a wrapper to the sequence of LNET Selftest commands.
+This script is a wrapper to the sequence of LNet Selftest commands.

 ## Features